News2day: Format

 The programme is aimed at children between the ages of six and twelve, and is presented in a child-friendly manner, making it easy for children to understand and to gain an interest in the news.
 They present various topics, which include news, sports, entertainment and lifestyle.

 In February 2009, to coincide with RTÉ News and Current Affairs receiving a major revamp of a new studio and set, news2day, also received a revamp, with a new computer generated background, new logo, titles, and theme music and also received a new site when RTÉ rebranded The Den to TRTÉ.

 History

+Each presenter is given a two year stint at the job.
+In total, 19 presenters have presented the show as of 2024.

 news2day was first presented by Ailbhe Conneely (2003–2004) and Cathal Murray (2003).
 Conneely has since become a journalist with RTÉ News and Murray presents a late night show on RTÉ Radio 1.

 The next presenters were Paul O'Flynn (2004–2005) and Sabrina Phelan (2004–2006).
 O'Flynn now works as a reporter with RTÉ Sport and Phelan is a trainer with Dog Training Ireland.